transkatgirl/KatWebSite/examples/html/core.md

 The Markdown Renderer compiles Markdown files into HTML, and only activates on files with the `.md` extension. `Comrak` is used as the [CommonMark](https://commonmark.org/help/) renderer, with both [GFM and Comrak extensions](https://docs.rs/comrak/0.9.1/comrak/struct.ComrakExtensionOptions.html) enabled.

 #### SASS CSS Renderer
-The SASS Renderer compiles SASS files into CSS, and only activates on files with the `.sass` extension. [`Grass`](https://lib.rs/crates/grass) is used as the SASS compiler, and it lacks some major features found in [Dart Sass](https://sass-lang.com/documentation), such as the indented syntax, CSS imports, `@forward`, and compressed output.
+The SASS Renderer compiles SASS files into CSS, and only activates on files with the `.scss` extension. [`Grass`](https://lib.rs/crates/grass) is used as the SASS compiler, and it lacks some major features found in [Dart Sass](https://sass-lang.com/documentation), such as the indented syntax, CSS imports, `@forward`, and compressed output.
 However, despite these major issues, and a few minor ones not listed here, the SASS Renderer is still capable of compiling most SASS files without issue.

 #### HTML sanitizer Renderer
 The HTML sanitizer Renderer can be used to sanitize untrusted HTML in a very restrictive way. `Ammonia` is as the HTML sanitizer, which is based on the [Servo browser engine](https://servo.org).
 Therefore, the sanitizer should be very robust and suitable for user provided input.